-The Master Agreement contains provisions requiring the parties to meet and review cost and notional royalty/royalty structures if monthly average prices fall below specific ranges and projections indicate the permanence of such prices over time.
-The review of all notional royalty/royalty structures is to be carried out in a manner that prioritizes the viability of the Master Agreement and maintains the equilibrium of the benefits between the parties.
+The DET Agreement anticipates that in the event monthly average prices fall below specific ranges and projections which indicate the permanence of such prices over time, the parties will meet to review cost and notional royalty/royalty structures to maintain the Agreement's viability and the equilibrium of the benefits between the parties.

-The Master Agreement also contains three early exit options exercisable by DET within 2021 and every three years thereafter only in the event of unforeseen changes as of the date of the Master Agreement.
-A summary of the early exit options is set out in the following table:
+The DET Agreement contained three early exit options exercisable by DET during 2021 (not exercised), 2024 (not exercised) and every three years after that only in the event of changes unforeseen at the time the Agreement was entered into.
+Amerigo has judged the probabilities of DET exercising early exit options as remote.

-Exit Option Notice Date Termination Date Terms of Exit Consideration to MVC 1 During 2021 1 year from notice date DET would acquire 100% of MVC's PPE 90% of NPV of future cash flows 2 During 2024 3 years from notice date Termination of contractual relationship between DET and MVC MVC retains ownership of its assets provided they are removed from site within one year of termination.
-3 During 2024 (1) and every 3 years thereafter 1 year from notice date DET would acquire 100% of MVC's PPE The lesser of 80% of the NPV of future cash flows of MVC after taxes and the commercial value of the assets
+Exit Option Notice Date Termination Date Terms of Exit Consideration to MVC 1 During 2021 1 year from notice date DET would acquire 100% of MVC's PPE 90% of NPV of future cash flows 2 During 2024 1 3 years from notice date Termination of contractual relationship between DET and MVC MVC retains ownership of its assets provided they are removed from site within one year of termination.

+3 During 2024 (1) and 1 year from notice date DET would acquire 100% of MVC's PPE The lesser of 80% of the NPV of future cash flows of MVC every 3 years after taxes and the commercial value of the assets thereafter